elves/elvish/NEXT-RELEASE.md

 New features in the interactive editor:

+-   The new commands `edit:add-var` and `edit:add-vars` provide an API for manipulating the REPL's namespace from anywhere.

 -   SGR escape sequences written from the prompt callback are now supported.

 New features in the main program: